 Pick a Section to start with.
 Preferably not the newest nor the oldest Section in the cemetery.
-One with straight Rows
+One with straight Rows would

-plan your route with that map in mind.
+route with that map in mind.
 If the map identifies Row 1, that is a good place to start.

 Before I take my first photo, I make some notes in my shirt pocket notebook.
-What Section I am in and what Row will be
+What Section I am in and what Row will be the

-the first.
+first.
 Even if the map identifies Row 1, I make a note about the which direction the Row runs.
-I then note which will be
+I then note which will be the

-even numbered Rows, taking a photo of each and every marker as I go.
+numbered Rows, taking a photo of each and every marker as I go.

 Some markers require two, three or four photos.
 If the marker and all its inscriptions cannot be included in one photo then it